nathanl/authority/README.md

 Authority gives you a clean and easy way to say, in your Rails app, **who** is allowed to do **what** with your models.

-It assumes that you already have some kind of user object in your application.
+It requires that you already have some kind of user object in your application, accessible from all controllers (like `current_user`).

 The goals of Authority are:

 - To allow broad, class-level rules.
 Examples:
   - "Basic users cannot delete **any** Widget."
   - "Only admin users can create Offices."
 - To allow fine-grained, instance-level rules.
 Examples:
   - "Management users can only edit schedules in their jurisdiction."
   - "Users can't create playlists more than 20 songs long unless they've paid."
 - To provide a clear syntax for permissions-based views.
 Example:
   - `link_to 'Edit Widget', edit_widget_path(@widget) if current_user.can_edit?(@widget)`
 - To gracefully handle any access violations: display a "you can't do that" screen and log the violation.
 - To do all of this **without cluttering** either your controllers or your models.
 This is done by letting Authorizer classes do most of the work.
 More on that below.

 ## The flow of Authority